abhishekkamyani/data-science/README.md

 - Ensure categorical values are correctly labeled.

 #### b) Feature Scaling (Normalization & Standardization)
+Feature scaling ensures that numerical data is within a similar range to prevent models from giving more importance to larger values.
 - **Normalization (Min-Max Scaling)**: Scales values between 0 and 1.
   \[ X' = \frac{X - X_{min}}{X_{max} - X_{min}} \]
 - **Standardization (Z-score Scaling)**: Centers data around a mean of 0 and standard deviation of 1.